ihshaish/source-variation/README.md

 python3 reproduce.py
 ```

-That reads the shipped results and prints every headline ASRS number next to
+That reads the reported results & prints every headline ASRS number next to
-the paper's claim.
-14 checks, no training, a few seconds.
+the paper's claim basically - so we have 14 checks (see below, now training is needed).
 Retraining from
 scratch is the long story below.

 ## Getting the NASA data